In-the-Hoop Baby Bib

-Now that you have some great tips on doing machine embroidery on flannel, let’s try it out on this cute baby bib in-the-hoop project!
+Now that you have some great tips on doing machine embroidery on flannel, let’s try it out on this cute in-the-hoop baby bib project!
 This is a great little gift for Christmas or a baby shower.
-Simply change the colors up to fit the decor (and sex) of the little one you’re making this bib for.
+Simply change the colors up to fit the decor (and gender) of the little one you’re making this bib for.

 Skill Level: Embroidery – Beginner